 As a rule of thumb, there are always more than one or two suitable types of bedding.
 For example, aspen wood shavings are pretty much an excellent type of bedding.
 They don’t have the same aroma and strong scents like other types of wood.

 You could also use bedding made from fibers of wood pulp and this is quite popular among cavy owners.

-The most popular ever bedding and you probably already heard of – the hay pellets bedding.
+There is also another popular type of bedding and you probably already heard of the hay pellets bedding.
 It is safe, healthy, it is food and bedding at the same time, and it has nutrients vital for surviving.

 - Timothy hay is one of the most preferred beddings.
 The hay is good for cavies since they chew it to avoid overgrowth of the teeth and similar dental problems.

 - Another good hay pellet type is the alfalfa hay but it has too many nutrients and has to be given in moderation.

 Related: What is the Best Bedding for Guinea Pigs?

 Now that you have plenty of choices to buy its time to make a decision.
 Remember that pine bedding isn’t the best bedding for your guinea pig but it’s not something you want to discard right away.
 Many guinea pig owners still use pine bedding and they even mix it with other types of bedding, to get the best features of both.

 Still, if you decide to buy pine bedding for your guinea pig, you now have several options of high-quality, all-natural pine beddings on our list.
 Best of luck!

 Related: Recommended Equipment/Accessories for Guinea Pigs